Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 [this comment](https://news.ycombinator.com/item?id=10114707)
-for investing the right way), but because everything in it is incredibly important, I don't mind it that much: he had to get the point across, and that means he had to be detailed sometimes or say things repeatedly.
+for investing the right way), but because everything in it is incredibly important, I don't mind it that much: he had to get the point across, and that means he had to go into details sometimes or say things repeatedly.
 As a nice bonus, he also talks about his personal financial setup: which credit cards he's using, which banks he's using and what types of accounts he has, how does he split money between accounts automatically, etc.